paulasrod

 Larry didn't last too long in the band and was sadly left out as a result of a mini split that saw Bob and Perry quit, leaving Paul and Terry to seek a different format for the band.

 Whilst the split heralded the move totally towards comedy and a four piece band, sadly there was no place for Larry.
+Apologies.

 Adrian Doms aka Susan (bass guitar)

-What can you say about Susan - superb bassist and harmony vocals and good at comedy.
-I have been pleased that he has kept the band going .. and going ... and going .. and STILL going.
+What can you say about Susan - superb bassist and harmony vocals and very good at comedy.
+I have been so pleased that he has kept the band going .. and going ... and going .. and STILL going.
 Great guy.

 Garry Dean (guitar)